 First, I will help to create an organizational culture that encourages employees to speak out about risks as well as be responsible and avoid blaming others after the occurrence of negative events.

-Secondly, I will strive to link risk management activities with the organization’s strategic agenda that include aspirations regarding sustainability, innovation, efficiency, and growth.
+Secondly, I will strive to link risk management activities with the organization’s strategic agenda, including aspirations regarding sustainability, innovation, efficiency, and growth.